Kiez: Modern meaning

 A "Kiez" is never originally defined by the municipality or government, but rather by the inhabitants, and therefore doesn't necessarily coincide with administrative divisions.
 In some cases, however, such definitions have been picked up in official documents, this including State legislation.

 In Berlin the term usually has a positive connotation, as inhabitants often identify with the "Kiez" they live in.
 There is a rising number of approximately 20 unofficial "Kiez"-areas in Berlin, most often in and around the city centre.
 A Berliner "Kiez" usually consists mainly of pre-war buildings and upholds its own commercial and cultural infrastructure.
 Outside Berlin, "Kiez" may be considered by some as somewhat slangy.

 In Hamburg, der Kiez refers to the area around the Reeperbahn in the St. Pauli quarter, which is the city's nightlife and red-light district.
 It is the most well known "Kiez" in Germany and is sometimes mistakenly considered to be the first or original "Kiez".
 In other towns, such as Hanover, red-light districts are sometimes referred to as the "Kiez" following Hamburg's example.
 Also in smaller cities, some districts may be referred to as a "Kiez", especially when there are vital scenes of culture, pubs and clubs – an example being the KTV, a district of Rostock.

-The more standard German term for a neighborhood in the sense of "where one lives" is Viertel 'quarter'.